 - Add kosher salt, bay leaf and red pepper flakes, and stir.

 - Add trimmed collard greens to onions and garlic.
-You may have to add them in stages, since they are so large when raw.
+You may have to add them in stages since they are so large when raw.
 If needed, add a few, and stir.
 Wait a minute and stir again.
-They'll quickly wilt and loose volume and you can add more.
+They'll quickly wilt and lose volume and you can add more.
 Repeat until they're all in the pot.

 - Add apple cider vinegar, broth and diced ham.
 Stir.
 Bring to a boil and reduce to a simmer.
 Stir well, and simmer for about 45 minutes, uncovered.
 Give it a stir every once in a while, otherwise, that's all there is to it!

 Start the Aromatics